synsense/snn-workshop-amld-2022/README.md

-# Spiking Neural Networks for Low-Power Real-Time Inference @ Applied Machine Learning Days (AMLD) 2022
+# Spiking Neural Networks for Low-Power Real-Time Inference @ Applied Machine Learning Days 2022

 This repository contains materials for the [AMLD2022 workshop](https://appliedmldays.org/events/amld-epfl-2022/workshops/spiking-neural-networks-for-low-power-real-time-inference) on using SNNs for low-power, real-time inference tasks.
 It is grouped into 4 sections: